LiJinShi/NetWorkingBug/README.md

 # NetWorkingBug

-[XMNetworking](https://github.com/kangzubin/XMNetworking) is based on AFNetworking
+[XMNetworking](https://github.com/kangzubin/XMNetworking) is based on AFNetworking.I proposed a [PR](https://github.com/kangzubin/XMNetworking/pull/58) to XMNetworking

 The `master` branche is origin branche.